 |This action only concerns OTC products that are commonly marketed to healthcare providers and used primarily in medical settings like hospitals, health care clinics, and doctors’ offices.|

 All healthcare providers, including public health clinics, medical practices, surgery centers, skilled nursing and nursing homes, home health agencies, imaging centers and dental clinics.

 The ruling is part of the FDA’s ongoing, comprehensive review of OTC antiseptic active ingredients to ensure these ingredients are safe and effective.
-The FDA previously mandated the ban of triclosan products across the consumer market in 2016.
+The FDA previously mandated the ban of triclosan products across the consumer market.

 Most currently marketed healthcare antiseptics are not impacted by this final rule.
 The FDA has deferred final rule-making on six specific active ingredients that are the most commonly used in currently marketed OTC healthcare antiseptic products – alcohol (ethanol), isopropyl alcohol, povidone-iodine, benzalkonium chloride, benzethonium chloride, and chloroxylenol (PCMX) – to provide manufacturers with more time to complete the scientific studies necessary to make a safety and efficacy determination about these ingredients.2